-As a grade school student, you probably remember your principal as more of the elusive type, a person you usually saw tucked behind the podium at school assemblies or sitting calmly among unfamiliar, out-of-focus faces when the local broadcasting station televised board meetings.
+As a grade school student, you probably thought of your principal as a remote but awesome power.
+When you saw them, they were typically tucked behind the podium at school assemblies or sitting calmly among unfamiliar faces when the local broadcasting station televised board meetings.
 If you remember them for any particular quality, it’s probably their consistency.
-They kept their wording professional, their tone even, and their message the same whether dealing with an unruly janitor or announcing their plans to revamp your school’s curriculum.
+They were even-keeled and professional in all situations, whether dealing with an unruly janitor or announcing their plans to revamp your school’s curriculum.

-By now, you know that all school principals, yours included, want every member of their school to be successful.
+As an adult, you presumably have a more comprehensive image of the professionals who fill this essential leadership role.
+You know that all school principals want every member of their school to be successful.
 They aim to provide students with teachers who will make the most significant difference in their learning and development.
-At the same time, they understand the demands of not only being a teacher but being a great one.
-Their responsibilities don’t cover only cover students and teachers, either, but every supporting member of the school system, from coaches to counselors to aids, secretaries, and school nurses.
+Their responsibilities extend beyond students and teachers to every supporting member of the school system, from coaches to counselors to aides, secretaries, and school nurses.

 Throughout the year, principals also plan school events, guide disciplinary best practices, and foster community relationships.
 They do more with less by deciding which school services are most relevant and how to combine resources without losing out on efficiency.
 When a budget is tight, they make up for it by championing their school, rallying support for increased funding or donations.

-The responsibilities of a principal make up an enormous, ever-changing collection of demands—one that may have started to seem increasingly worthwhile as you plot your career plans.
-So, how can you be sure that you’re cut out for it?
-Being a genuine leader requires more than a daily checklist.
-Here are some signs you’ve got the characteristics that make up some of the prerequisites of the job.
+The responsibilities of a principal make up an enormous, ever-changing collection of demands.
+How can you be sure that you’re cut out for this job?
+Being a genuine school leader requires more than a daily checklist.
+Here are some signs you’ve got the characteristics to meet the prerequisites of the job.